Physical Penetration Testing Services

 Onsite Impersonation & Loitering

-Posing as vendors, contractors, or visitors to exploit trust, access unlocked workstations, or retrieve sensitive items (e.g., keys, passwords).
+Posing as vendors, contractors, or IT support.
+Exploiting trust to access workstations, retrieve keys, and harvest written passwords.

 Device Implantation